 Sometimes a little woodworking trick can deliver a lot of value.
 That’s the case with an operation called “kerfing”.
-Click below to watch how I use kerfing to tighten up a visible joint that’s got more of a gap than I care to live with.
+Click below to watch how I used kerfing to tighten up a visible joint on a deck project that’s got more of a gap than I care to live with.
 Kerfing is fast, easy and effective.
 There’s a written transcript of the video below, to make it easier for you to review all the details.

 VIDEO TRANSCRIPT: 00:09 I‘ve got a situation here with this open veranda that I’m working on, and I want to show you a trick that has usefulness in a lot of different situations.
 I’m installing this skirting board around the veranda.
 There’ll be another board that sticks out further than this.
 But the thing I want to show you is the way there’s a gap here, anuneven gap.
 It’s tight at the bottom between these two boards, and there’s a gap at the top.
 And this is very common.
 No matter how accurately you make these cuts ahead of time, there’s always going to be some kind of a mismatch.